intarchboard/committee-model/Committee-Model.md

 minutes, and general assistance.

-Each area of responsibility is expected to provide written minutes or reports back to the whole IAB, at least one week before the full board meeting.
-These can be sent over email or Slack.
+Each area of responsibility is expected to provide written minutes or reports back to the whole IAB over email, at least one week before the full board meeting.
+These reports should contain a list of IAB members who contributed to the activity (such meeting attendance or providing technical contributions).

 Each area of responsibility is encouraged to have a dedicated Slack channel or email group for discussion.